ABOUT

 The people closest to crisis are the architects of peace.

-I have spent two decades proving it — from Saskatoon to Zawia, from a revolution at twenty-one to the UN Security Council at twenty-five, to building the systems that keep mothers and children alive.
+I have spent two decades building systems that make that true, from leading in a revolution at 21 to the UN Security Council to global financing and governance systems that move faith, capital, and power toward the people closest to the consequences.
 This is that story.

 Chapter 01